 As always when working with water-based maps the challenge is to give naval units a prominent role on the Battlefield, and at the same time give infantry players enough areas to fight around – and also create space for fast transport vehicles.
 That is why we focused on making a wide variation of vehicle and infantry-focused bases on all the maps in Battlefield 4 Naval Strike.

 What are the four new maps of Battlefield 4 Naval Strike?

 You will get to wage war in the tropical Lost Islands map, in the massive level Wave Breaker, through the stormy weather of Nansha Strike, and by the breathtaking vistas in Operation Mortar.
-Stay tuned for an in-depth breakdown of all four maps here on the Battlefield Blog!
+Stay tuned for an in-depth breakdown of all four maps here on Battlelog!

 What kind of Levolution can we expect in Naval Strike?
 Will there be storms like the one in Paracel Storm?

 What can we expect for the new Hovercraft and how will the vehicle affect gameplay?